psu-epl/psu-epl.github.com/Mojo-3D-Printer-SOP.md

  2. Raft front edge should be flush with metal build platform
 6. Click the “Print” button in the Mojo Control Panel

+## Cleaning
+1. All prints will use some amount of support material.
+Depending on the design, it may be easy enough to manually separate the support from the model, otherwise it's best to use the bath.
+1. If your parts are small, install the white plate into the bottom to keep the parts from getting sucked down into the stirrer.
+(Normally this would be done before adding water and the cleaning tablet.
+How should we do this since we are not replacing the bath water with each cleaning cycle?)
+1. Push the button on the top of the Wavewash support removal bath.
+An LED in the button should illuminate, the magnetic stirrer should activate, and the bath will begin to heat up.
+It's best to start the process before adding your part to allow the bath to heat up.
+1. Depending on your design and how thick the support material has been built up, it may take a few hours to completely dissolve the support material.
+The wavewash will run for an 8 hour cycle and automatically stop.
+1. Stop the Wavewash (if it hasn't automatically stopped yet) to stop the vortex created by the stirrer from sucking your parts down to the bottom.
+1. Use the tongs to remove your parts and visually verify the support material has all been removed.
+If not, then put your parts back in and start the Wavewash again.
+1. Place your parts in the rinse bucket, and rinse them off thoroughly with tap water in the bathroom sink.

+## Maintenance

+### Print and support material replacement
+1. TBD (It's pretty simple though!)

+### Wavewash bath replacement
+1. Dump out the old bath water in the bathroom sink.
+The solution is supposedly safe enough to do this.
+2. Rinse out the carafe and refill with water.
+3. Install the carafe back onto the Wavewash.
+4. Start the Wavewash to heat the bath up.
+5. Add a cleaning tablet
+6. Wait for tablet to dissolve before adding parts

 ## Tips

 ### Model preparation